 You should now change to a senior diet.
+Senior cat foods are formulated differently.
 In general, cats eight years and older start taking life a bit easier and, as a result, their nutritional needs begin to change once more.
 Senior cats are less active and have a slower metabolism, so they can be even more prone to gaining weight.
 Equally, as they reach their geriatric years, illness and blunting of the senses of taste and smell mean it can be hard to maintain a good body condition.